Mint-tf/minthud/README.md

 - Support for 16:9 and 4:3.
 (If you run into any issues on either resolution let me know!)

 - And a lot more features to come through updates and continued support.

+I am creating this HUD with the idea of clarity, less background borders/boxes and removing options that are not important for competitive TF2.
+If the HUD has issues in casual or other modes that would be only be fixed at the expense of competitive 6v6/highlander; I will always prioritise competitive.

 ## Contact